Huskies are best known for being playful, athletic, and hairy.

 The bristles are effective but can be too harsh for sensitive doggos.
 Some reviews found the design to be a bit bulky to use, too.

 About: The Hertzko Soft Pet Brush is a sensitive pooch’s dream with its gentle plastic bristles.
 Made to stimulate the skin while removing loose hair, it’s a great tool for frequent use.

-- ★ PERFECT PET BRUSH TO REMOVE FUR, & LOOSE HAIR - Hertzko's Soft Brush for dogs and cats gently...
+- SOFT PET BRUSH WITH PINS FOR DOGS AND CATS TO REMOVE FUR AND LOOSE HAIR - Hertzko's Soft Brush for...

-- ★ GENTLE & SAFE – Soft and gentle plastic bristles are manufactured with ROUNDED ENDS so it...
+- GENTLE AND SAFE - This Hertzko dog brush has soft and gentle plastic bristles manufactured with...

-- ★ YOUR PET WILL NOT ONLY 'LOOK' GOOD BUT 'FEEL' GREAT TOO! - Our brush grooms and massages for a...
+- YOUR PET WILL NOT ONLY LOOK GOOD BUT FEEL GREAT TOO - The ultimate dog brush grooms and massages for...

 Features: The Hertzko’s bristles themselves aren’t just softer — they’re tipped with plastic beads, too, preventing painful scratches along the skin.
 These rounded ends massage the skin with each swipe and allow you to groom sensitive areas like the face without issue.